phphe/vue-data-validator/README.md

     required: 'The :name must be accepted.'
  }
  ```
-message is a string, :name will be replaced to field nameInMessage/text/name, :param[0] will be replaced to first param, :param[n] will ...
+message is a string, :name will be replaced to field nameInMessage/text/name, :param[0] will be replaced to first param, :param[n] will be replaced to n param

 <a name="ChineseDoc"></a>
 #中文文档